 SQL:StmtRecompile Event Class

 The SQL:StmtRecompile event class indicates statement-level recompilations caused by all types of batches: stored procedures, triggers, ad hoc batches, and queries.
 Queries can be submitted by using sp_executesql, dynamic SQL, Prepare methods, Execute methods, or similar interfaces.
-The SQL:StmtRecompile event class should be used instead of the SP:Recompile event class.
+Starting in SQL Server 2005, the SQL:StmtRecompile event class should be used instead of the SP:Recompile event class.

 Data column name